-Professional Preparation Experience Program Administration Child The first of three AA-level Early Childhood Program Administration courses in the Early Development/Early Childhood Education Childhood Program Administration career Child Growth, pathway: Program Management 1 and Development and Or Learning (one of the AA-level "common core courses") Two-years experience in an early childhood growth and The National Administrator Credential (NAC) , development setting The Provisional AA-Level NM Early Childhood Pr Certificate (All three AA-level Early Childhood Pro and Practicum: Program Management 1, Effective Progra m Development for and
+Professional Preparation Experience Program Administration Child Development/Early The first of three AA-level Early Childhood Childhood Education Program Administration courses in the Early Childhood Program Administration career Child Growth, pathway: Program Management 1 and Development and Learning (one of the Two-years experience Or AA-level "common in an early childhood core courses") growth and The National Administrator Credential (NAC) development setting The Provisional AA-Level NM Early Childhood Program Administration Certificate (All three AA-level Early Childhood Program Administration Courses and Practicum: Program Management 1, Effective Program Development for and

-Diverse Learners and Their Families & Practicum, Professional Relationships & Practicum) The New Mexico Child Development Certificate (CDC) (Includes the following four courses as well as additional non-coursework requirements: Child Growth, Development and Learning; Health, Safety and Nutrition; Family and Community - Collaboration; and Assessment of Children and Evaluation of Programs) - The Child Development Associate (CDA) certificate - The Child Care Professional (CCP) certificate The New Mexico Early Childhood Program Administration Certificate - Montessori Teacher Certification - The New Mexico One-Year Vocational Certificate Associate of Arts (AA) or Applied Sciences (AA or AAS) in child development or early childhood education Or A bachelor's degree or higher in early childhood education or a related field.
-Related fields include: early childhood special education, family studies, family and consumer sciences, elementary education with early childhood endorsement or any bachelor's degree with a transcript containing two or more Early Childhood courses. and One year of experience in an early childhood growth and development setting
+Diverse Learners and Their Families & Practicum, Professional Relationships & Practicum) The New Mexico Child Development Certificate (CDC) (Includes the following 1 four courses as well as additional non-coursework requirements: Child Growth, Development and Learning; Health, Safety and Nutrition; Family and Community Collaboration; and Assessment of Children and Evaluation of Programs) The Child Development Associate (CDA) certificate The Child Care Professional (CCP) certificate The New Mexico Early Childhood Program Administration Certificate Montessori Teacher Certification The New Mexico One-Year Vocational Certificate Associate of Arts (AA) or Applied Sciences (AA or AAS) in child development or early childhood education Or A bachelor's degree or higher in early childhood education or a related field.
+One year of Related fields include: early childhood special education, family studies, family experience in an early and consumer sciences, elementary education with early childhood endorsement and childhood growth and or any bachelor's degree with a transcript containing two or more Early Childhood development setting courses.
+The NAC and two years of experience in an early childhood growth and development nt catting will be accepted as

-The NAC and two years of experience in an early childhood growth and development setting will be accepted as sufficient qualification for a director under the following conditions: a) The NAC was received prior to November 30, 2012 and b) the NAC has been maintained and has not expired subsequent to November 30, 2012.
-Directors shall be given until the end of the first full academic semester following their start date to successfully complete this course. (b) Current directors in a licensed center not qualified under these regulations will continue to qualify as directors as long as they continuously work as a director.
+\The NAC and two years of experience in an early childhood growth and development setting will be accepted as sufficient qualification for a director under the following conditions: a) The NAC was received prior to November 30, 2012 and b) the NAC has been maintained and has not expired subsequent to November 30, 2012.

+(b) Current directors in a licensed center not qualified under these regulations will continue to qualify as directors as long as they continuously work as a director.
 Current directors having a break in employment of more than one year must meet the requirements as specified in Subparagraph (a) above.
-(2)

-TRAINING:
+(2) TRAINING:

 (a) The director will develop and document an orientation and training plan for new staff members and volunteers and will provide information on training opportunities.
 The director will have on file a signed acknowledgment of completion of orientation by employees, volunteers and substitutes as well as the director.
 New staff members will participate in an orientation before working with children.
-Initial orientation will include training on the following: (•) ffored by th
+Initial orientation will include training on the following:

-(i) (ii) scope of services, activities, and the program offered by the center; emergency first aid procedures, recognition of childhood illness and

-indicators of child abuse;
+- (i) scope of services, activities, and the program offered by the center; - (ii) emergency first aid procedures, recognition of childhood illness and indicators of child abuse;

-(iii) fire prevention measures, emergency evacuation plans and disaster
+(iii) fire prevention measures, emergency evacuation plans and disaster preparedness plans;

-preparedness plans;

-(iv) review of licensing regulations;

-(v) policies regarding guidance, child abuse and neglect reporting, and

-handling of complaints;
+- (iv) review of licensing regulations; - (v) policies regarding guidance, child abuse and neglect reporting, and handling of complaints;

 (vi) review of written policies and procedures as defined in Subsection C of

 8.9.4.22 NMAC;

-(vii) center/parental agreement;
+- (vii) center/parental agreement;

-(viii) sanitation procedure;
+- (viii) sanitation procedure;

-(ix) written goals of the program;
+- (ix) written goals of the program;

-(x) personnel handbook;
+- (x) personnel handbook;

-(xi) parent handbook;
+- (xi) parent handbook;

-(xii) names and ages of children;
+- (xii) names and ages of children;

-(xiii) names of parents;
+- (xiii) names of parents;

-(xiv) tour of the facility; and
+- (xiv) tour of the facility; and

-(xv) introduction to other staff and parents.
+- (xv) introduction to other staff and parents.

-(b) All nev y educators regardless of the number of hours per week will complete the